 Every woman should schedule an exam with her gynecologist every year.
-We call this an “annual well woman exam.”
+We call this an “annual

 Well woman exams are the first line of defense against diseases of the female reproductive system.
 Many women avoid the annual exam because they want to avoid the pelvic exam.
-We understand this concern, but we emphasize to all of our patients that the annual exam can save their lives.
+We understand this concern, but we emphasize to our patients that the annual exam can save their lives.

 Perhaps most important, the annual well woman exam can detect early stages of cervical cancer.
 When treatment begins early (in stage 1a) the 5-year survival rate for cervical cancer is 93%.*1 The only way to detect cervical cancer at this early stage is with the pelvic exam that is part of your annual well woman exam.